parsiya/parsiya.net/content/about.markdown

 type: about
 ---

-I am Parsia Hakimian.
-Current (mostly) Senior Security Consultant at [Synopsys Software Integrity Group](https://www.synopsys.com/software-integrity.html) based out of the Washington DC area in the United States.
+My name is Parsia Hakimian.
+I am a Senior Security Consultant at [Synopsys Software Integrity Group](https://www.synopsys.com/software-integrity.html) based out of the Washington DC area in the United States.

 *Hackerman* is a character from the movie [Kung Fury](https://www.youtube.com/watch?v=bS5P_LAqiVg).
 He has also a [hacking tutorial](https://www.youtube.com/watch?v=KEkrWRHCDQU).